mnelson4/printmyblog/readme.txt

 = Give your story life outside your blog =

-Not everyone likes reading online.
+* Not everyone likes reading online.
 Create a paper copy of your blog to share with them.
-And in a few decades, your blog probably won’t be online.
+* And in a few decades, your blog probably won’t be online.
 Create a paper backup (book or printout) to share with the future.
-Want to save paper though?
+* Want a portable digital copy?
 Create a PDF or ePub file as a human-readable backup.
 Send the file to friends, store it in the cloud or a hard drive, or even send it to a historical organization.

-Print My Blog allows your words to transcend being just on your blog.
+**Print My Blog allows your words to transcend being just on your blog.**

 = No Upsells, Instead Sponsor Our Non-Profit Open Collective =